Your gateway to understanding when a modem is a modem, and when a modem is actually a router or a modem-router.

 There are a couple of other networking gadgets in the home that are designed to liaise with a modem, a router, or a modem-router.
 For homes that want as many Ethernet connections as possible, a networking switch can connect to a router to further delineate local network traffic, whereby the router can mainly tackle wireless connections, and the switch takes care of wired connections.
 Technically, a modem can connect directly to a networking switch, but this would eliminate wireless connectivity in the home.

-In many respects, WiFi extenders are old tech when stacked next to their successor: the mesh network.
-Mesh networks let you effectively add additional WiFi routers to your home, which means better and more consistent signal strength, all on which is treated as a single local network.
+In many respects, WiFi extenders are old tech when stacked next to their successor: the mesh WiFi system.
+Mesh WiFi systems let you effectively add additional compatible WiFi satellites that act as routers, which means better and more consistent signal strength, all on which is treated as a single local network.

 That said, the more devices you add, the trickier troubleshooting becomes, as each device can form a critical part of the home network connectivity chain: one weak link can result in no internet connection.

 The short answer is yes.
 However, most modems already have an in built router, negating the need for an additional router.
 However, if you're modem is a standalone modem, then yes, to connect your devices to the internet, you'll also need a router.